-- The reduction in oil demand linked to Covid-19 was unprecedented, with the latest IEA figures pointing to a 16.4m b/d reduction in Q2'20, as many countries partially shut down their economies.
-Demand in Q3'20 is expected to be 6.5m b/d below the year-ago level.
-There are currently concerns on the demand expectations in the US due to a recent increase in Covid-19 cases and the decision by several states to roll back the easing of lockdown measures. - According to the IEA, global oil demand is expected to fall by 7.9m b/d (92.1m b/d) in 2020 relative to the previous year and to recover by 5.3m b/d in 2021. - Refining margins will be challenged near-term by a major product stocks overhang. - Global refinery runs are forecast to fall by 6.4m b/d in 2020 to 75.1m b/d and increase by 4.7m b/d in 2021.
+- The reduction in oil demand linked to COVID-19 was unprecedented, according to the IEA global demand from January to July 2020 was 10.5 mb/d lower than last year. - Although demand is expected to recover in the second-half of the year, a resurgence of Covid-19 cases in several countries, partial local lockdown measures, teleworking and the weak aviation sector, led the IEA to recently revise downwards its demand estimates for Q3 and Q4'20 by 0.1 mb/d and 0.6mb/d respectively. - According to the IEA, global oil demand is expected to fall by 8.4m b/d (91.7m b/d) in 2020 relative to the previous year and to recover by 5.5m b/d in 2021. - Refining margins will be challenged near-term by a major product stocks overhang. - Global refinery runs are forecast to fall by 7.3m b/d in 2020 to 74.4m b/d and increase by 5.1m b/d in 2021.

-Despite the large fall in refining volumes in 2020, the sharp increase in floating storage and port congestion which we experienced in April was very supportive for the markets in Q2'20 as it reduced effective supply.
+Despite the large fall in refining volumes in 2020, floating storage and port congestion reduced effective supply leading to a spike in rates in April.